Baby Shower Questions Answered

 1. Guests arrive and put their gifts in a designated gift area

-3. Once most people are done eating you can either start opening presents or complete any formal group games that are planned.
+3. Once most people are done eating, you can start opening presents or complete any planned formal group games.
 I’ve seen this done in different orders… games then presents, presents then games, or sometimes game present game.
 All are fine.
-And some people opt to not have any formal games at all.
-Often times the games will come with prizes for the winners.
+And some people opt not to have any formal games at all.
+Often the games will come with prizes for the winners.
 These prizes can be as simple as a gift card, a house plant, etc.

 Tip: Designate 2 helpers

-• Make sure someone is writing down what you received from whom while you are opening your gifts.
+• Make sure someone writes down what you received from whom while you open your gifts.
 This will help you when writing thank you notes after the party.

-• Have another person organize presents by open vs. not opened, moving the open gifts out of the way.
-This is also a great person to grab any trash like wrapping paper.
-You will likely be very pregnant during this time so bending over to grab gifts or moving around to pick up trash will not be ideal.
+• Have another person organize presents by opened vs. not opened, moving the open gifts out of the way.
+This is also a great person to grab trash, like wrapping paper.
+You will likely be very pregnant, so bending over to grab gifts or moving around to pick up trash will not be ideal.

 4. After games and presents, people generally start to leave.
-This is a good time to have any partners come to help load your car with the gifts or help transport the present to your home.
+This is a good time for any partners to help load your car with the gifts or help transport the present to your home.

 Why do I need a baby shower?